>

 The key difference between food costing and recipe costing is the scope they cover.
 While recipe costing isolates the cost of ingredients for a particular dish, food costing examines the aggregate food expenses during a specific operating period to manage and streamline the restaurant’s overall food expenditure.

-Together, these processes provide a rounded perspective on how food costs impact profitability, enabling more informed decision-making in pricing, budgeting, and operational practices.
+Together, these two cost metrics provide a rounded perspective on how food costs impact profitability, enabling more informed decision-making in pricing, budgeting, and operational practices.

 When costing a dish, is it better to use the recipe costing method or the food costing method?